fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

 ### Other Spell Service API Functions

 If you read the full Spell Service definition, you may notice other functions not covered in the sections above.
-The main reason for this is that they are mostly used for utility purposes like initialization, AIR error handling [link], and so on, and you, as a developer, likely never need them.
+The main reason for this is that they are mostly used for utility purposes like initialization, AIR error handling, and so on, and you, as a developer, likely never need them.
 If you are interested, the implementation details you may find in [the Spell Service FLIP.](https://www.notion.so/Spells-Service-99e17c405f2548efb20e86866298a912?pvs=21)

 ## Tips and Tricks